 Sterling near six-week high as no-deal Brexit risks recede

-LONDON, Sept 11 (Reuters) - The British pound steadied just below a six-week high on Wednesday after its recent rebound, as investors assessed the chances Prime Minister Boris Johnson can strike a Brexit deal with the European Union.
+LONDON, Sept 11 (Reuters) - Sterling was steady on Wednesday, lingering below a six-week high against the dollar reached on Monday, as investors assessed the chances Prime Minister Boris Johnson can strike a Brexit deal with the European Union before Oct.
+31.

-Investors, calculating the risk of no-deal Brexit is receding, have pushed sterling from under $1.20, the three-year low it reached early last week, to as high as $1.2385 on Monday.
+Investors, calculating that the risk of no-deal Brexit is receding after the law passed, have pushed sterling from under $1.20, the three-year low it reached early last week, to as high as $1.2385 on Monday.

 ING analysts said the pound had rebounded as traders betting against it were forced to close their positions.

-"With the short squeeze in GBP under way, we have observed a general reduction in various GBP risk premia measures over the past week," they wrote.
+"With the short squeeze in sterling under way, we have observed a general reduction in various sterling risk premia measures over the past week," they wrote.

 Volatility gauges suggest investors think the next "stress period" for the pound will come in late November and early December, the ING analysts said.

-"With the UK Parliament suspended for the next 5 weeks, GBP may enjoy some more calm today / this week, but we expect pressure on sterling to return once the early elections are announced."
+"With the U.K. Parliament suspended for the next five weeks, the pound may enjoy some more calm today / this week, but we expect pressure on sterling to return once the early elections are announced," the ING analysts said.

-(Reporting by Tommy Wilkes, editing by Larry King)
+(Reporting by Tommy Wilkes, editing by Larry King and Dan Grebler)